MBartner/hobbibox/README.md

 # HobbiBox

-HobbiBox is a mobile Android application intended for a pseudo business that disributes various DIY craft boxes to its subscribers on a specified basis.
+HobbiBox is a mobile Android application intended for a pseudo business that distributes various DIY craft boxes to its subscribers on a specified basis.

 #### Features
 * Simple, easy to use user interface